outshift-open/agntcy-dir-push-action/README.md

 ## Usage Examples

 **Runner Compatibility:** This action works on any GitHub Actions runner.
-The examples below use `ubuntu-latest`, but you can use `macos-latest`, `apline-latest`, or any other runner.
+The examples below use `ubuntu-latest`, but you can use `macos-latest`, `alpine-latest`, or any other runner.
 The action automatically downloads the appropriate dirctl binary.

 ### Basic Usage (Pre-signed Record)